A-Alviento/rock-paper-scissors-yolo-object-detection/README.md

 4. Open `train-model.ipynb` and follow the installation and subsequent instructions

-## Dataset
+## Acknowledgements

-The dataset used for this project can be found [here](https://universe.roboflow.com/roboflow-58fyf/rock-paper-scissors-sxsw/dataset/11).
+* The dataset used for this project can be found [here](https://universe.roboflow.com/roboflow-58fyf/rock-paper-scissors-sxsw/dataset/11).